-Next Graduate Student Conference (PhD students of the 33rd cohort) will be held on
+The Graduate Student Conference (PhD students of the 34th cohort) took place on 8 October 2019.

 Matteo Borzaga; Paolo Carta; Mauro Caselli

 PhD student: Amandine Le Bellec,

 Supervisors: Carlo Ruzza (UniTn), Réjane Sénac (CEVIPOF, Sciences Po Paris)

 Title: LGBT rights as a “European value”: The sexual politics of the Common European Asylum System

 Lesbian, gay, bisexual and transgender (LGBT) people continue to be confronted by many human rights violations, with 69 countries still criminalizing homosexual acts in 2019.
 In this context, it is not surprising that some LGBT people have sought asylum in places where the legislation is more favourable, such as the EU.
 Although many EU countries penalized homosexuality not so long ago, some researchers have argued that gender equality and LGBT rights have become a core value of the EU.
 In this sense, this research examines how has the politicization of gender and migration reoriented the Common European Asylum System to include LGBT identities as a valid category for claiming asylum.